Video & Multimedia

 - integrating video posts in a student discussion board

-Contact the Center to set up a consultation to learn more about individual tools.
+Contact CTI to set up a consultation to learn more about individual tools.

 - Creating course videos: this process focuses on best practices for developing video content and using it as a component of your course

 - Tips for pre-recording lectures: this PDF resource lists some important technical considerations and thoughts on establishing your online presence to help ensure your pre-recorded video segments are effective

-- Quick-Start Guides to Hybrid & Online Teaching: these pages provide basic information to help you get started using Zoom, Kaltura, and Panopto in your courses
+- Quick-start guides to online teaching: these pages provide basic information to help you get started using Zoom, Kaltura, and Panopto in your courses